Practical information about Cali, Colombia

 CHIPICHAPE

 Chipichape is a huge mall in northern Cali with over 400 stores and also an Exito, cinema, casino and several fast food restaurants.There is an open area with several cafes, restaurants and play areas for the kids.
-This shopping mall also organizes regular cultural activities.
+This shopping mall also organizes cultural activities regularly.
 Want a special shopping experience?
 Book a night at the luxury Hotel Spiwak Chipichape, right next to the mall.
-After a day of shopping, relax in the pool and spa.
+After a day of shopping, you can relax in the pool and spa.

 JARDÍN PLAZA